ice1000/guest0x0/.github/README.md

 ### Untagged

+## v0.8

 ![image](https://user-images.githubusercontent.com/16398479/163415006-4c7ecf02-2ed1-4c8a-b3f6-779538401973.png)

 Updated the CLI frontend to hide stack traces by default.
-Fixed some core theory bugs (many thanks to Amélia, MBones, and Daniel for their helps).
+Fixed some core theory bugs (many thanks to Amélia, MBones, and Daniel for their helps), implemented structural lures for universe, Pi, and Sigma types.
+1179 lines of Java.
+I'm sort of giving up on lines of code thingies -- I don't want to sacrifice readability.

 ```
 def transPiEq (A : I -> U) (B : Pi (i : I) -> A i -> U)